Canop/miaou/installation.md

 # node & npm

 There are various valid ways to install them.
-Be sure to install a recent version of node.
-Versions lower than 11 aren't compatible with Miaou.
+Be sure to install a recent version of node (tested on node 22).

-## Note:

-The current version of miaou's build chain isn't compatible with node 13+

-# gulp cli
+# miaou-builder

-	npm install -g gulp-cli
+	cargo install miaou-builder

 # redis